Add a pop of color to your indoor or outdoor garden with Purple Succulents! We have added the best ones to help you make the right pick!

 Botanical Name: Sempervivum heuffelii ‘Violet’

-‘Violet’ is a gorgeous variety with a blush red rosette that turns purple in winter.
+‘Violet’ is a gorgeous purple succulent flower with a blush red rosette that turns purple in winter.
 It features traces of blue-green at the base with white edges.

 43. Mystique Sempervivum